 - add the sausage and garlic and stir

-- Add the rice, chicken broth, seasonings and stewed tomatoes - stir
+- Add the rest of the chicken broth, rice, seasonings and stewed tomatoes – stir

 - place the bay leaves on top and close the instant pot

 - pressure cook on high for 7 mins